HFBN/Reinforcement-Learning-with-Unity-and-PyTorch/collecting_bananas/README.md

 - **`2`** - turn left.
 - **`3`** - turn right.

-The task is episodic, and in order to consider the environment solved, we want the agent to achieve an average score of +13 or higher over 100 consecutive episodes.
+The task is episodic, and in order to consider the environment solved, the agent needs to achieve an average score of +13 or higher over 100 consecutive episodes.

 ## Setup: Download the Unity Environment